David Haddleton

-David Mark Haddleton (born 1962) is a professor in the Department of Chemistry at The University of Warwick.
+David Mark Haddleton (born 1962) is a professor in the department of chemistry at The University of Warwick.
 Haddleton’s work focuses on controlled polymer synthesis and the industrial applications of polymer materials.
 He is a Fellow of the Royal Society of Chemistry.

 Biography

-Haddleton was born in Longbridge, Birmingham, UK in 1962 and educated at King Edward VI Camp Hill School for boys in Kings Heath, Birmingham.
+Haddleton was born in Longbridge, Birmingham, England, in 1962 and educated at King Edward VI Camp Hill School for boys in Kings Heath, Birmingham.
 He studied Chemistry to BSc at the University of York and was awarded a Second Class Division 1 degree (2i) in 1983.